ArchLars/archtutorial/README.md

 makepkg -si
 cd ~ && rm -rf /tmp/yay

-yay --version  # quick test | NOTE: Whenever you run any 'yay' command, do not use 'sudo' before it. it will warn you but FYI. yay -S --needed --noconfirm fastfetch   # Important: the --noconfirm flag makes it auto confirms the endless questions
+yay --version  # quick test | NOTE: Whenever you run any 'yay' command, do not use 'sudo' before it. yay -S --needed --noconfirm fastfetch   # Important: the --noconfirm flag makes it auto confirms the endless questions
-                                          if you want to install something or not.
+                                        # if you want to install something or not.
 ```

 ### 2.5 Shell and terminal bliss